gbsf7/database-tutorial/README.md

 9. CRUD in SQL
 10. Inserting Data to our Table
 11. SELECT(Reading Data) in our Table
 	- Adding parameters to or SELECT args
 	- WHERE parameter
 	- AND, or, NOT parameter
     - IN parameter
     - BETWEEN parameter
     - LIKE parameter
     - REGEXP parameter
     -	IS NULL parameter
     -	ORDER BY parameter
 	- LIMIT parameter
 12. Updating Data in our table
 13. Deleting Data in our Table
-## Chapter 3 – As One
+## Chapter 3 – Table Join
 ### Chapter 3 Part One
 14. Joining Table
 	  - INNER JOIN